A sound bridge can be a dynamic storytelling tool when it is skillfully constructed and strategically applied in audio post production.

 A Dynamic Storytelling Tool

-Look for sound bridge in classic films, such as The Graduate or Cinema Paradiso, or in television series such as Mad Men or Into the Night.
+Look for sound bridge in classic films, such as The Graduate or Cinema Paradiso, or in television series, such as Madmen or The Night Of.
 Sound bridges can be found in short films, mini documentaries and brand stories as well.
 You’ll find they are used in a myriad of ways in media today.
 Software advances have made this sound editing technique more achievable in audio post production.
 As sound editing moved from an analogue to digital platform, sound bridges have become so prevalent, the trick now is to use the technique without the audience noticing.